Car Insurance Under 50 Dollars

 *NOTE: The average driver rates above are based on a 40-year-old male with a clean driving record and no traffic violations or claims.
 Sample pricing is for minimum coverage.

-Car insurance costs differ based on your location due to state insurance requirements, local risk factors and market competition.
+Car insurance costs vary by location due to state insurance requirements, local risk factors and market competition.
 Some states offer lower baseline rates that make under-$50 coverage more achievable.

 AIG$22